jaianper/drawable-js/README.md

 ## License

-This project is free to use for personal and educational purposes.
-For commercial use, please contact the author.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this project for personal or commercial purposes, as long as you include the original copyright.